Which UK business visa?

 If you are already in the UK on a valid visa, you may be looking to switch to a visa which allows you to remain in the UK to set up your own business or make substantial investment here.

-Under the current UK immigration rules, it is possible to switch from Tier 2 to the Tier 1 entrepreneur or Tier 1 investor visa– provided you meet the relevant eligibility criteria.
+Under the current UK immigration rules, it is possible to switch from Tier 2 to the Tier 1 investor visa– provided you meet the relevant eligibility criteria.

 The application processes and requirements for switching visa category can be complex, and the timing of an application and additional complicating factors such as the Tier 2 cooling-off period will also require consideration.

 Advice on applying for a UK Business visa – we can help!